 - In-memory vs. disk-based.
 Some databases are in-memory-only or in-memory-mostly, while others prioritize disk-based storage.
 MemSQL is truly open to both, separately or at the same time, as needed for your data structure and performance requirements.

 - Structured vs. semi-structured and unstructured.
 SQL databases long forced you to structure data, or pushed you to NoSQL if you had semi-structured data (including JSON, which is more and more popular) or unstructured data.
-But MemSQL has high-performance support for geophysical data types and JSON data, supporting hybrid data structures such as BLOBs.
+But MemSQL has high-performance support for geospatial data types and JSON data, supporting hybrid data structures such as BLOBs.
 This allows you to use semi-structured data freely, with performance close to that of structured data, and with everything in one place.

 These advantages are part of what attracted diwo to MemSQL.
 Another aspect is high performance across all of MemSQL’s features.
 Capabilities such as scanning a trillion rows per second are very useful indeed when you have to offer interactive, conversational-speed responses to business questions that demand complex processing to answer.